troymessina/HumanAmbitions/README.md

 ![License](https://badgen.net/badge/license/CC-BY-NC-4.0/green)

-This book is a remix of various electronics lab manuals I have found online.
-Anyone is welcome to compile their own version including or excluding chapters.
+This book is a conversion to markdown from [Energy and Human Ambitions on a Finite Planet](https://escholarship.org/uc/item/9js5291m#article_main).
+Some updating and editing are ongoing from this original text.

 This textbook is open-access and can be found at https://github.com/troymessina/HumanAmbitions.
 The following chapters are included in the textbook: